-If you can’t get to Mexico for Dia de los Muertos, being in Austin for the celebration is the next best thing!
-Join Viva La Vida as they host their annual, largest, and longest-running Day of the Dead festival.
-Typically held on a Saturday in late October you can witness the vibrancy and fun of this cultural celebration.
-Join in on the annual parade and festival where you can experience the creations by artists in residence, face painting, flower crown building, authentic merchants and so much more!
-Check out Mexic-Arte Museum events page for up-to-date information on the 2019 Dia de los Muertos festivities.
+If you can’t get to Mexico for Dia de Los Muertos, being in Austin for the celebration is the next best thing!
+Mexic-Arte Museum’s Viva La Vida Fest is the largest and longest-running Day of the Dead festival in Austin.
+Typically held on a Saturday in late October, this annual celebration gives visitors a chance to witness and experience the vibrancy and fun of this cultural holiday.

 Festivities kick off at noon with the Day of the Dead Parade followed by a day filled with traditional food, vendor booths, live music and more.
 Be sure to visit the Muertos Mercado (Dead Market) to experience creations by artists in residence, face painting, flower crown building and authentic merchants.
 The Viva La Vida Fest also includes Lowrider Lane, featuring fifteen of Austin’s finest custom cars, and Central Market’s community celebration, featuring puppets, live drums and dozens of dancers.
 Visit Mexic-Arte Museum’s Facebook page for more event information.

 Continue the Dias de Los Muertos celebrations as Planet K presents the annual Texas-sized fireworks show on October 31st at Krieg Field on S. Pleasant Valley Rd in Austin.

 One of the most iconic things to do in Austin in October is to visit a haunted house and we have two of the scariest on our list!